bhavikat5/zypesuper/readme.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A modular WordPress plugin that allows you to manage multilingual global variables via shortcodes, and extend functionality using custom widgets.
+A modular WordPress plugin that allows you to manage multilingual global variables via shortcodes, and extend functionality using custom widgets.A

 == Description ==